 Whisenton, now 41, was born with SCD, a painful, inherited disorder where red blood cells are misshaped, restricting blood flow and oxygen to parts of the body.
-After the birth of her third son, her health took a turn for the worse.
+"It was all going pretty well until I had my third son," she says.
+"Then my health started to take a turn for the worse."
 While nursing, she was admitted to the hospital every few weeks and, despite best efforts, was not replenishing enough fluids for her body to function properly and had major organ complications.
-Her doctor asked her to consider a bone marrow transplant clinical trial to cure SCD.